-The Company's operating loan facilities include two facilities in the amounts of US\$12.9 million ("Facility A") and US\$34.1 million ("Facility B") at December 31, 2009, which were negotiated in the first quarter of 2009.
-Facility A expires in January 2012, with the option of four one-year extensions, and is non-recourse to the Company under normal circumstances, except for an amount of US\$6.7 million.
+In addition, the Company's operating loan facilities include two facilities in the amounts of US\$12.8 million ("Facility A") and US\$29.8 million ("Facility B") at December 31, 2010.
+Facility A expires in January 2012, and is non-recourse to the Company under normal circumstances, except for an amount of US\$6.7 million.
 Facility B expires in January 2011 and is non-recourse to the Company under normal circumstances.
 The ABCP assets of the Company have been pledged as security to support these credit facilities.

-Excluding Canfor Pulp Limited Partnership ("CPLP"), the Company's bank operating lines were \$405.6 million (December 31, 2008 - \$357.0 million) of which \$0.6 million was drawn down (December 31, 2008 - nil) and \$18.1 million (December 31, 2008 - \$17.3 million) was reserved for several standby letters of credit, the majority of which relates to unregistered pension plans.
+Excluding CPLP, the Company's bank operating lines at December 31, 2010 were \$393.5 million (December 31, 2009 - \$405.6 million) which were undrawn (December 31, 2009 - \$0.6 million drawn) and \$17.3 million was reserved for several standby letters of credit (December 31, 2009 - \$18.1 million), the majority of which relates to unregistered pension plans.
 Except for Facility A and Facility B, interest is payable at floating rates based on lenders' Canadian prime rate, bankers acceptances, US dollar base rate or US dollar LIBOR rate, plus a margin that varies with the Company's net debt to total capitalization ratio.
 Facility A and Facility B have similar terms, except that their interest rate is plus or minus a margin.
-Other than Facility A and Facility B, substantially all of the bank operating lines expire in June 2011.

-On September 30, 2009 CPLP completed a new \$40.0 million bank credit facility with a maturity date of November 30, 2011, of which \$0.5 million was utilized at December 31, 2009 for standby letters of credit issued for general business purposes.
-In addition, CPLP has arranged a separate facility with a maturity date of November 30, 2011, to cover a \$16.0 million standby letter of credit issued to BC Hydro.
-The general terms and conditions of the new financing include interest payable at floating rates that vary depending on the ratio of net debt to operating earnings before interest, taxes, depreciation, amortization and certain other non-cash items, and is based on lenders' Canadian prime rate, bankers acceptances, US dollar base rate or US dollar LIBOR rate, plus a margin.
+At December 31, 2010, CPLP had a \$40.0 million bank loan facility (December 31, 2009 - \$40.0 million) with a maturity date of November 30, 2011, of which \$0.5 million was utilized for a standby letter of credit issued for general business purposes (December 31, 2009 - \$0.5 million).
+The terms of this financing include interest payable at floating rates that vary depending on the ratio of net debt to operating earnings before interest, taxes, depreciation, amortization and certain other non-cash items, and is based on lenders' Canadian prime rate, bankers acceptances, US dollar base rate or US dollar LIBOR rate, plus a margin.
+In addition, CPLP has a separate facility with a maturity date of November 30, 2011, to cover a \$13.2 million standby letter of credit issued to BC Hydro.